-7We were unable to use firm-level data to see whether foreign versus domestic ownership matters in impacting the internet diffusion rates across countries.
+6. We were unable to use firm-level data to see whether foreign versus domestic ownership matters in impacting the Internet diffusion rates across countries.
 For an excellent article in this critical area of research, please refer to Clarke (2004).
-This study was based on enterprise-level data of 21 low and middle income transition economies - where the author demonstrated that foreign owned firms experienced higher internet adoption rates than domestic owned firms and employee owned firms.
+This study was based on enterprise-level data of 21 low-and middle-income transition economies, in which the author demonstrated that foreign-owned firms experienced higher Internet adoption rates than domestic-owned firms and employee-owned firms.

-8One of the key economic benefits could be overall low inflation.
-Meijers (2006) showed that at least in the shortrun increased internet diffusion could lead to a 'low inflation experience'.
+7. One of the key economic benefits could be overall low inflation.
+Meijers (2006) showed that at least in the short run, increased Internet diffusion could lead to a "low inflation experience."

-9A study by Tan and Clark (2000) based on the data for the years 1994 and 2000 for the USA (where English is a dominant language) and China (where English is used only by the upper end population) gives further support to the hypothesis that English proficiency is very critical to a wider internet diffusion across different demographic groups.
-In other words, their research showed that the diffusion of the internet into general population is faster in the USA (a developed country) than in China (a developing country).
+8. A study by Tan and Clark (2000) based on the data for the years 1994 and 2000 for the United States (where English is a dominant language) and China (where English is used only by the upper-end population) gives further support to the hypothesis that English proficiency is critical to a wider Internet diffusion across different demographic groups.
+In other words, their research showed that the diffusion of the Internet into general population is faster in the United States (a developed country) than in China (a developing country).

-10For example by providing critical weather and market information to farmers, relief workers and researchers fighting crises caused by natural disasters.
-Another example is the success of Village Internet Program of the Grameen Bank (Yunus, 1998) in Bangladesh in promoting computer literacy among rural poor and by providing information about economic opportunities.
-Yunus who is also the receipient of 2006 Nobel Peace Prize for the work he has done regarding the Grameen Bank, stressed the importance of 'Information Technology for the Poor' in his acceptance speech delivered in Oslo, Norway on December 10, 2006.
+9. For example, by providing critical weather and market information to farmers, relief workers, and researchers fighting crises caused by natural disasters.
+Another example is the success of the Village Internet Program of the Grameen Bank (Yunus 1998) in Bangladesh in promoting computer literacy among rural poor and by providing information about economic opportunities.
+Yunus, who is also the receipient of the 2006 Nobel Peace Prize for the work he has done regarding the Grameen Bank, stressed the importance of "information technology for the poor" in his acceptance speech delivered in Oslo, Norway on December 10, 2006.